jamesrwilliams/personal-site/content/blog/2018-10-22-migrating-from-wordpress-to-hugo.md

 ## Redirects

 I've updated my URL structure to remove the year-month-date permalink structure to just `blog` then slug.
-There isn't really core feature of Hugo to handle redirects unless you do away with setting a 301 and use their [alias](https://gohugo.io/content-management/urls/#aliases) feature.

-As I'm going to be hosting with Netlify, I have done this using their `_redirects` file.
-This takes the place of a `.htaccess` file ([read more about Netlify's redirects](https://www.netlify.com/docs/redirects/))
+I've done this using their [alias](https://gohugo.io/content-management/urls/#aliases) feature.
+Simply setting an alias for a post tells Hugo to gandle the previous url that then sets a redirect and `noindex` header for the old post and redirects to the new post.